 KCH

-KCH might present as simple, but just one plate from its full-flavoured Malaysian menu should tell you this diner is something special.
-Chef Calvin Chong and his team serve hawker-style cuisine from his hometown of Kuching, and they’ve built a hell of a following in the process.
-The concise carte features dishes like char way teow, a “Grandma-style” meat roll and the house speciality laksa, all impressing with complex flavour and intense fragrance.
-For drinks, a well-stocked Thirsty Camel lies just across Angove Street and generously, KCH won’t even charge you corkage.
+KCH might present as simple, but one plate in and you’ll know this Malaysian diner is something special.
+Chef Calvin Chong and his team serve hawker-style cuisine inspired by his hometown of Kuching, and it’s built them a serious following.
+The concise carte features dishes like char kway teow, a “Grandma-style” meat roll and the house speciality laksa, all with complex flavours and intense fragrance.
+Even better, there’s a Thirsty Camel just across Angove Street, and KCH won’t even charge you corkage.

 Rym Tarng

 With just a handful of tables, Rym Tarng is a must-book if you plan on dining in.
-While they do a strong trade in take-away, sitting in and soaking up the surrounds of this lively suburban eatery will pay dividends with the scent of the woks permeating the space as the crew dole out plates of Thai street food.
-Sharing is recommended, perfect for dishes like crisp pork and prawn doughnuts, som dtum and pad see ew.
-At just $3 a head for corkage, a bottle will go nicely alongside shared dishes, with Wise Child Winestore just minutes away.
+Their takeaway game is strong, but sitting and soaking up the hum of this suburban Thai eatery will pay dividends with the sizzle of the wok, the spice in the air and the rhythm of plates of Thai street food landing on tables.
+Sharing is recommended, perfect for dishes like crisp pork and prawn doughnuts, som dtum, and pad see ew.
+Corkage is just $3 a head, and Mane Liquor is just on the other side of the car park for an easy bottle run.

 Andly Private Kitchen

-Possibly one of the best restaurants you’ve never heard of, Andly Private Kitchen carries little hype with its name.
-Instead, word of mouth and a commitment to high-quality Chinese cookery with a fine-dining edge ensures seats are almost always full.
-Intimate and highly detailed surrounds set the tone where traditional flavours are delicately balanced with contemporary touches.
-A unique selling point for a fine-diner, Andly’s offers BYO, and is just a few minutes away from Besk, the perfect spot to have a pre-drink before picking up a bottle for dinner.
+Quite possibly one of Perth’s best restaurants you’ve never heard of, Andly Private Kitchen keeps a low profile but a full book.
+Word has spread thanks to chef Li ‘Andly’ Yuekua’s commitment to high-quality Chinese cookery with a fine-dining edge.
+The intimate dining room sets the tone where traditional flavours are delicately balanced with contemporary touches.
+A rare perk for a fine-diner, Andly’s is BYO, and with Besk just a few minutes away, it’s the perfect spot to have a pre-drink before picking up a bottle for dinner.

 Monsterella

-It’s hard to stuff up a suburban pizza joint, but in fairness, there isn’t a heap of pizza offerings in the ’burbs worth talking about, either.
-Monsterella changes the tone on what simple, family-friendly pizza can look like.
-All the boxes are ticked that make it a cut above, from fresh ingredients to 48-hour slow-risen dough and service that is equal parts brisk and attentive.
-BYO beer and wine adds to the simplicity, letting you take it in whichever direction – fancy or low-key – you’re feeling.
-Grab something from the cellar, or bring some refreshing brews and you’re set.
+It’s easy to find a suburban pizza joint, harder to find one worth talking about.
+Monsterella shifts the standard on what simple, family-friendly pizza can look like.
+Everything is done right, from fresh ingredients to 48-hour slow-risen dough and service that is equal parts efficient and attentive.
+BYO beer and wine adds to the charm, letting you take the night in whichever direction you’re feeling.
+Grab something fancy from the cellar, or a few cold brews will do just fine.

 Billy Lee’s Chinese Restaurant

-Billy Lee’s reputation is that of legend, thanks to high-quality Cantonese cooking and its famed late-night persona.
-It feeds the masses when the bars and clubs close, and it provides a valuable service for the hospo crew and those working unsociable hours.
-Until midnight (4am on Fridays and Saturdays), Billy Lee’s offers an immense menu that includes dim sum, omelettes, noodles and hot pot.
-Whether it’s for a late-night fix, or you’re just looking for solid Cantonese dining, it goes down even better when you can bring along a drink of choice for just a $2 corkage fee.
+Billy Lee’s is a late-night institution known for its quality Cantonese cooking and post-midnight chaos in equal measure.
+It’s where the masses flock when the bars and clubs close, and where the hospo crowd refuels after service..
+Until midnight (4am on Fridays and Saturdays), the menu runs deep with dim sum, omelettes, noodles and hot pot.
+Whether it’s a late-night fix or you’re just looking for solid Cantonese dining, the $2 corkage fee is always welcome.

 Tsukaya

-Chef Pepe Tsukayama is masterful in his efforts in uniting Japanese and Peruvian influences at his Mt Hawthorn eatery.
-Yes, a sashimi taco often features, but it’s Tsukaya’s respectful approach to both cuisines that is at the apex of this dining experience, with traditional flavours and techniques rendered with clarity.
-Aside from a few Japanese sodas, BYO is the only option, and thankfully, a few noteworthy bottleshops are within walking distance, including Paddington Fine Wines, Porters Liquor and a BWS.
+Chef Pepe Tsukayama is masterful in uniting Japanese and Peruvian influences at his Mt Hawthorn eatery.
+Yes, there’s a sashimi taco on the menu, but it’s Tsukaya’s respectful approach to both cuisines that defines this dining experience, with traditional flavours and techniques delivered with clarity.
+Aside from a few Japanese sodas, BYO is the only option, and thankfully, a few noteworthy bottleshops are nearby, including Paddington Fine Wines, Porters Liquor and a BWS.

 167 Scarborough Beach Road, Mount Hawthorn